 Q. You’ve written a great deal on telephones, especially telephone history.
-Why is that?
+You even appeared on the History Channel as an authority on Alexander Graham Bell.
+Why telephones?

 A. The story of the telephone is the story of invention.
 And the story of invention is the story of America.